sylvieclab/Zabbix-Templates/README.md

 **Zoe's Collective Template**

 This repository is a backup of my templates that I have created and used in my Zabbix environment.
 These are developed and tested running version 5.4.0alpha2.
-I primarily use this to monitor my plex instance and libraries that are run through VMWare ESXi.
-As such, this template can discover newly created virtual machines.
+I primarily use this to monitor my Plex, Radarr, Sonarr, media libraries, and game servers.

 > Files in repository
 > - zoe_zbx_template.yaml - This is the default language Zabbix imports and exports in.